Systematic Review on Learning-based Spectral CT: Introduction

 This review paper provides a technical overview of the current state-of-the-art of machine learning techniques for spectral \ac{CT}, especially deep learning ones.
-The paper is divided into the following sections: \ac{DECT} and \ac{PCCT} systems, image reconstruction, material decomposition, pre- and post-processing, hybrid imaging, discussions and conclusion.
-The second section describes \ac{DECT} and \ac{PCCT} systems.
-The third section discusses the application of learning-based techniques for \ac{CT} reconstruction, which use shallow or deep network architectures, from iterative dictionary learning algorithms to much deeper contemporary network models, and also includes recent research on motion correction.
-The fourth section covers important use cases of these techniques for material decomposition and quantification.
-The fifth section is dedicated to various pre-processing and post-processing aspects, which are based on sinogram data and spectral \ac{CT} images respectively, including data calibration, image denoising and artifacts correction, as well as image generation.
-The sixth section covers recent research in \ac{PET}-enabled \ac{DECT}.
-Finally, the discussion and conclusion section covers key issues and future directions of learning-based spectral \ac{CT}.
+The paper is divided into the following sections: \ac{DECT} and \ac{PCCT} systems, image reconstruction, material decomposition, pre- and post-processing, hybrid imaging, perspectives and conclusion.
+Section~\ref{sec:systems} describes \ac{DECT} and \ac{PCCT} systems.
+Section~\ref{sec:recon} discusses the application of learning-based techniques for multi-energy \ac{CT} reconstruction from energy-binned data, which use shallow or deep network architectures, from \ac{DL} to much deeper contemporary network models.
+Reconstruction of multi-energy \ac{CT} images will face the problem of beam hardening.
+Section~\ref{sec:mat_decomp} covers different approaches to material decomposition: image-based techniques, which use as input multi-energy \ac{CT}, and alternative solutions to beam hardening, projections-based and one-step decompositions.
+Section~\ref{sec:im_proc} is dedicated to various pre-processing and post-processing aspects, which are based on sinogram data and spectral \ac{CT} images respectively, including data calibration, image denoising and artifacts correction, as well as image generation.
+Finally, Section~\ref{sec:perspectives} covers key issues and future directions of learning-based spectral \ac{CT}.
 The structure of this paper is outlined in Fig.~\ref{fig:tasks}.